rodoliva/-Python-Studies/Machine Learning/Pandas/README.md

 # Pandas

-From this Python Cheat Sheet for Data Science
-<a href="https://elitedatascience.com/python-cheat-sheet" target="_blank">Python Cheat Sheet for Data Science</a>
+From <a href="https://elitedatascience.com/python-cheat-sheet" target="_blank">Python Cheat Sheet for Data Science</a>

 ---
 **Importing Data**